HTML50/dict/README.md

 # dict
-a chrome extension for looking up english word easily.
+a Chrome extension for looking up english word easily.